Jacksonville, Alabama: History

-Jacksonville was founded in July 20, 1833, on land purchased from Creek Indian Ho-bith Tus-tun-nuck-ie, referred to as "Ladiga" by the men who bought the land.
+Jacksonville was founded on July 20, 1833, on land purchased from Creek Indian Ho-bith Tus-tun-nuck-i.e., referred to as "Ladiga" by the men who bought the land.
 First called Drayton, the town was renamed to honor President Andrew Jackson in 1834.
 There are several Civil War monuments in town, including a statue of Major John Pelham in the city cemetery and a statue of a Confederate soldier in the middle of the square.
 Jacksonville served as the county seat for Calhoun County until the 20th century when the county seat moved to Anniston.
 Jacksonville State University was founded in the city in 1883.

 An EF3 tornado hit Jacksonville on March 19, 2018, causing extensive damage to the city and the university of almost $42 million.
 The relatively low number of casualties - just four injuries - was attributed by some to the fact that the university was on spring break at the time.
 More than 1,000 volunteers assisted in the immediate tornado relief.
 Caleb Howard, then a senior at Jacksonville State University, said that "[i]t's been amazing to see the university and the community come together."
 Classes resumed at the university the following month.
 Although the university's usual site for graduation, Pete Mathews Coliseum, was damaged in the tornado along with over 20 other buildings, the first spring graduation since the tornado proceeded as scheduled on May 4 outside the football stadium.
 Dr. John Beeler, the university's president, said "It's a joyous event generally because you're celebrating the accomplishments of all your graduates, but it's an even more joyous event because to me it's a celebration of how far we've come in a short time in recovering from these tornadoes."

 Geography

-Jacksonville is located at 33°48'56.758" North, 85°45'37.681" West (33.815766, -85.760467), in the foothills of the Appalachian Mountains.
+Jacksonville is located in the foothills of the Appalachian Mountains.
 It lies in a valley between Choccolocco Mountain to the east and smaller ridges to the west.

 According to the U.S. Census Bureau, the city has a total area of 25.5 km2, of which 0.02 sqkm, or 0.10%, is water.